 You’ve assembled the perfect cast, hired a film crew, and enlisted a small army of PAs.
 But before the camera starts rolling, you’re going to need everyone to fill out a tree’s worth of tax forms each.
 This is just one of the reasons filmmakers use entertainment payroll services.

 But distinguishing one entertainment payroll company from another can be daunting as it is boring.
 While EP and Cast & Crew have been the standard for many years, there’s plenty of other options available to ensure your productions are paid out both on time and according to the law.

-Launched in 2018, Wrapbook is powerful entertainment payroll service that allows you to pay your cast and crew all from your browser, that now has a mobile app for crew.
+Launched in 2018, Wrapbook is a powerful entertainment payroll service that allows you to pay your cast and crew all from your browser, that now has a mobile app for crew.